Skip to Content

 Please leave a comment on the blog or share a photo on Instagram

-I decided to use the Magnolia Wreath on a vintage ladder beside my desk.
+I used the Magnolia Wreath on a vintage ladder beside my desk.

 How to Make A Magnolia Wreath using fresh magnolia leaves for Christmas